betascribbles/100-days-of-code/log.md

 <a name="day20"></a>
 ### Day 20: January 20, 2018

 **Today's Progress**: Today I did the first half of this weeks Machine Learning course, the second half I will do tomorrow.
-Otherwise it's been anon code focused Day.
+Otherwise it's been a non code focused Day.
 I skyped with a friend in the states this morning about meeting in Canada later this year, had a consultation for a tattoo (my first) I will have on Tuesday, more on this to follow ^^ and met friends who have just returned from travelling in Australia.
 All round a super day but a little less coding than normal.
 Still at least 5 hours though, tomorrow I plan to put a little more time.

 **Thoughts** The machine learning is so fascinating but definitely needs a lot of concentration and therefore a little draining in big chunks but by splitting it up and digesting it more slowly I am finding it is going in better :) I also spoke with my Grandparents ( who I will visit in Canada) as it was my Grandads 89th birthday!